 Coat & Colors

 |Coat Colors||cream, brown|

 One of the Chesapeake’s most distinctive features is its coat.
 The coat is thick but short with a fine wooly undercoat.
 The hair on the breed’s legs and face is short and straight, with wavy tendencies only on the shoulders, neck, back, and loins.
 Dogs with a coat that tends to curl, or curls all over, are disqualified.
 Moderate feathering of less than 1 3/4 inches is acceptable on the hindquarters and the tail.

-Breed standards are essential for maintaining the integrity and unique qualities of a dog breed.
+Breed standards are essential for maintaining a dog breed’s integrity and unique qualities.
 As such, the Chesapeake should conform to a breed standard as described by a kennel club or breed club.
 There are no major differences between each breed standard as the standard has remained untouched since its debut.

-Chesapeakes are bright in disposition, intelligent, and have an affectionate, protective nature.
-These dogs are known for their courage and good work ethic, willingness to work in harsh conditions, and having a great love of water.
+Chesapeakes are bright in disposition, intelligent, and has an affectionate, protective nature.
+These dogs are known for their courage, good work ethic, willingness to work in harsh conditions, and great love of water.
 Extreme shyness or aggressiveness are not desirable traits for a companion nor a gun dog, so these traits are not typical of the Chesapeake Bay Retriever.
-As with any breed, however, these dogs can become shy and defensive if not socialized well in puppyhood, so you must socialize your Chesapeake Bay Retriever puppies with a wide array of people and dogs to prevent this.
+As with any breed, however, these dogs can become shy and defensive if not socialized well in puppyhood.
+You must socialize your Chesapeake Bay Retriever puppies with a wide array of people and dogs to prevent this.